LOOSE-LIPS/loose-lips-2.0/src/routes/blog/bosconi-gang-band-150-snappy-boscogang0/index.md

   - imported/bosconi-gang-band-150-snappy-boscogang0/image999.jpeg
 description: >-
   Syncopated mutant Funk speeding at 150 beats per minute with special guest A Guy Called Gerald!
-From Bosconi Gang Band&#39;s Big Mob At Manifattura Tabacchi LP on Bosconi Records.
-Out 15.01 on 12&quot; and digital &#8211;
-  Pre-order:
-  https://bosconirecords.bandcamp.com/album/boscogang0-big-mob-at-manifattura-tabacchi
-  Manifattura Tabacchi is a former cigar and cigarette production site that is having a renaissance thanks to [...]Read More...
+From Bosconi Gang Band's Big Mob At Manifattura Tabacchi LP on Bosconi Records.
+Out 15.01 on 12" and digital – Pre-order: https://bosconirecords.bandcamp.com/album/boscogang0-big-mob-at-manifattura-tabacchi Manifattura Tabacchi is a former cigar and cigarette production site that is having a renaissance thanks to [...]Read More...